 If you get caught in a rip, it’s important to stay calm and concentrate on floating.
 Wave for help as soon as you can.
 Try to swim to the side rather than directly against the current.

 Check the tide, weather and surf forecast.
 Make sure your kit is fit for purpose.
+Coastal webcams can be a great way of checking local conditions and, depending on conditions, you may find safer conditions elsewhere.

 Don’t run straight in!
 Take at least 2 minutes to look at the tide, wind, waves and rips.
 Comparing what you read in the forecast with what you see every time you go to the beach is the best way to develop your beach knowledge.